The 8 Absolute Best Bookstores in Washington, DC

 If you like to read about food almost as much as you love eating, stick your fork into Bold Fork Books, located in Mount Pleasant.

 At Bold Fork, you can tuck into books on food history, food prose, anthologies of great food writing, and anything else in print on the glory of cooking and eating.
-There’s also, of course, a large section dedicated to cookbooks.
+And, of course, a large section dedicated to cookbooks.
+In addition to all that, the shop offers a packed schedule of events.
+Join in everything from author readings to four-week food writing classes.

 Cooking Bookshop in DC